Murugavl/Loan_Approval_Prediction/README.md

-# Loan Approval Prediction
+# Loan Approval Prediction 🏦

-![Loan Approval Prediction🏦]

 ## 🚀 Project Overview
 This project is a **Loan Approval Prediction System** that uses **Machine Learning** to determine whether a loan application should be approved or rejected based on various factors.
 It is deployed using **Streamlit** for an interactive user experience.